Virtualization-projects/panamax-ui-wiki/Adapter-Developer's-Guide.md

 ### Get Service
     GET /v1/services/(id) HTTP/1.1
 Returns the status of a previously created service.
+The value of the `currentState` field should give some indication of the status of the service at the time that the request is received.
+The exact value returned will likely vary between implementations.

 **Example Request:**